Skip to Main Content

 Most business owners are counting on the wealth they hold in their business to fund their retirement.
 And yet, since most don't have a succession plan, they may not really know how they will get the money they need to live comfortably out of their business.

-“They may know where they are now in their business, and where they want to be when they transition out, but have zero idea of how to get from here to there," Schuchart says.
+“They may know where they are now in their business, and where they want to be when they transition out, but have zero idea of how to get from here to there," Drake says.

 Something to consider: The earlier a business owner starts planning for their own retirement, the better they will be able to lay the groundwork for a successful transition.
 They may choose to retain an ownership stake that comes with regular dividends.
 They may decide to diversify their savings by contributing to an IRA or other retirement accounts for themselves throughout their working years.
 Or they may plan to sell the business outright and use the proceeds to fund their golden years.